30 Custom WordPress Functions to Supercharge Your Website

 function my_dashboard_widget() {

-echo '
+echo '<ul>';

 }

-function add_dashboard_widgets() {
+function register_dashboard_widget() {

 }

-add_action('wp_dashboard_setup', 'add_dashboard_widgets');
+add_action('wp_dashboard_setup', 'register_dashboard_widget');

 /**